cosmos/sdk-tutorials/hands-on-exercise/2-ignite-cli-adv/9-run-prod-docker.md

 #### Alice's stake

-Create Alice's genesis transaction using the specific validator public key that you saved on file, and not the key that would be taken from `priv_validator_key.json` by default (and now missing):
+Create Alice's genesis transaction using the specific validator public key that you saved on file, and not the key that would be taken from `priv_validator_key.json` by default (and is now missing):

 ```sh
 $ echo password | docker run --rm -i \